GAD-65 Antibodies Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 1. Healthy Individuals

-Most people naturally have no GAD antibodies.
+Most people do not have detectable GAD antibodies.

 2. Type 2 Diabetes

-4. Non-autoimmune Conditions
+4. Non-Autoimmune Conditions

 Symptoms When GAD-65 Levels Are Low or Negative